Château Le Raz - Côtes de Montravel Moelleux blanc 2024

 Nose

-Intense, with notes of very ripe fruit and dried fruit (orange peel, hazelnut), spicy touch
+Intense, with notes of very ripe fruit and dried fruit (orange peel, hazelnut), and a hint of spice

 Serve